 When measuring ECLs, an entity need not necessarily identify every possible scenario.
-However, the Group shall consider the risk or probability that a credit loss occurs by reflecting the possibility that a credit loss occurs and the possibility that no credit loss occurs, even if the possibility of a credit loss occurring is very low.
+However, the Group shall consider the risk or probability that a credit loss occurs by reflecting the possibility that a credit loss occurs, even if the possibility of a credit loss occurring is very low.